y-decimal/sudoku-python-project/README.md

-# sudoku-test
+# Private Learning Repository

-Test repository for a collaborative sudoku solving program

-This repository is for learning purposes
+This repository is a personal sandbox for learning GitHub workflows and improving Python skills.
+It is not an active project and not open for contributions.